Motorpsycho (album): Musical style

-Unlike its COVID-19 pandemic-era predecessors Yay! and Neigh!!, which were rather folksy, the album has more similarities with the so-called Gullvag trilogy (The Tower, The Crucible and The All Is One) and leans more strongly towards alternative rock and progressive rock.
+Unlike its COVID-19 pandemic-era predecessors Yay! and Neigh!!, which were rather folksy, the album has more similarities with the so-called Gullvåg trilogy (The Tower, The Crucible and The All Is One) and leans more strongly towards alternative rock and progressive rock.
 As always, however, there are musical experiments, including an Erik Satie-inspired piano instrumental, and forays into pop-oriented rock and 1970s blues rock.

 Reception

 Reviews were generally more favorable than the two previous "Covid" albums.
 Sputnikmusic gave the album a 4.1 ("excellent") rating, while Prog Archives gave it an aggregated 4.21 ("excellent addition to any prog rock music collection") score, saying "honestly this record feels like a manifesto of all their great moments bundled into one package".

 According to Echoes & Dust, "From prog, cabaret, krautrock, pop-orientated, alternative rock, freak-out sessions, and psychedelic adventures, the band have gone back through the adventures once more to prove themselves that they can kick plenty of asses with mesmerising punches that come out of the blue."

 Maxazine gave the album an 8 out of 10 score, saying: "With this release Motorpsycho proves, 36 years after their debut, they are still able to explore new horizons.
 An 8/10 for a band that refuses to come to a standstill, always on the road to new frontiers."

 Plattentests.de also gave the album an 8/10 rating, writing: "Motorpsycho have resolutely wiped off the table any doubts about their creativity.
 In their fourth decade the Norwegians have definitely become an institution. (...)
 The current album with its occasional trips into their own past is a delightful invitation to that history."